Space One KAIROS: First launch

 The first launch was planned on 9 March 2024 but was postponed because a ship was spotted in the "maritime warning area" set up in waters near the launch pad.
 The launch eventually took place on 13 March 2024, but the vehicle exploded five seconds after liftoff.
 The remains of the rocket and payload fell close to the launch pad, but no substantial damage was found.
 Space One announced several hours later that the autonomous flight termination system could have activated and ended the mission.
 On 25 August 2024, the company's director confirmed that a destruct command was issued on the rocket.
 The AFTS detected a speed and level of thrust on the first stage that was lower than was modeled.
 Because this was the first rocket launch in Japan that used a flight safety system capable of intervening in a launch without human involvement, the destruct criteria were set to be particularly conservative.

 Second flight

 The second flight took place on 18 December 2024, which was canceled because of a failed rocket shortly after launch.
 The mission was planned to carry five satellites, including four CubeSats and one microsatellite.
 These satellites include payloads developed by Taiwan Space Agency, Space Cubics LLC, Terra Space Inc. and Lagrapo, as well as an additional satellite owned by an unnamed customer.
-The rocket began tumbling during 1st stage burn.
+The rocket began tumbling during first stage burn.
 The flight was terminated some time after.

+Third flight

+The third flight of KAIROS took place on March 4, 2026, lifting off from Spaceport Kii at 9:10pm but was also unsuccessful with flight termination measures being implemented at around 70 seconds after liftoff.
+With this third failure the commercial viability of Space One was thrown into doubt as Japan seeks to increase its domestic launch industry.